WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 <a name="getEditedPostContent" href="#getEditedPostContent">#</a> **getEditedPostContent**

-Returns the content of the post being edited, preferring raw string edit before falling back to serialization of block state.
+Returns the content of the post being edited.

 _Parameters_